uccser/cs-field-guide/csfieldguide/curriculum_guides/content/en/apcsp/sections/abstraction.md

 - EK 2.3.2A Models and simulations facilitate the formulation and refinement of hypotheses related to the objects or phenomena under consideration.
 - EK 2.3.2B Hypotheses are formulated to explain the objects or phenomena being modeled.
-- EK 2.3.2C Hypotheses are re ned by examining the insights that models and simulations provide into the objects or phenomena.
+- EK 2.3.2C Hypotheses are refined by examining the insights that models and simulations provide into the objects or phenomena.
 - EK 2.3.2D The results of simulations may generate new knowledge and new hypotheses related to the phenomena being modeled.
 - EK 2.3.2E Simulations allow hypotheses to be tested without the constraints of the real world.
 - EK 2.3.2F Simulations can facilitate extensive and rapid testing of models.